ernstnaezer/MassTransit-JS/readme.md

 Logging
 -------
 By default we log to the console.
-Please modify the debug and info functions of the Logger to suite your needs.
+Please modify the debug and info functions to suite your needs.

 Component stack
 ---------------
 The project currently relies on a Stomp broker that communicates via websockets, both serverside as well as in your browser.
 This means it will run in browsers like Chrome, Safari and recent Firefox builds.

-Communication between your C# application and a browser application in done via component stack:
+Communication between your C# application and a browser application in done via the following component stack:

 	Your server application				|
 		> MassTransit .Net				| all in C#